 Just because Bryson does not hinge his wrists early like Dustin Johnson or some of the other long ball hitters does not mean they are not hinged.
 You could not hit a driver over 300 yards without hinging your wrists.
+To learn more about wrist hinge and power with the shoulder turn contact Patrick Kelley Golf.
 When looking at this still shot, I think we can all agree that his wrists are hinged:

 If you need further proof, look at impact: